UI5-TypeScript

 What is the future roadmap for TypeScript in UI5?

-The current focus is on working on the unfinished corners, like providing better support and guidance for topics like testing, but also on an overall improvement of the TypeScript usage experience, so we are reacting on feedback and issue reports.
+The current focus is working on an overall improvement of the TypeScript usage experience, so we are reacting on feedback and issue reports.

 Other Resources